JuliaDynamics/ResumableFunctions.jl/README.md

 ## Authors

-* Ben Lauwens, Royal Military Academy, Brussels, Belgium.
+* Ben Lauwens, [Royal Military Academy](http://www.rma.ac.be), Brussels, Belgium.

 ## Release notes

-* 2017: v0.1 Initial release:
+* 2017: v0.1 initial release that is Julia v0.6 and v0.7 compatible:
   * Introduction of the `@resumable` and the `@yield` macros.
   * A `@resumable function` generates a type that implements the [iterator](https://docs.julialang.org/en/stable/manual/interfaces/#man-interface-iteration-1) interface.